jackdark425/DigiYing/CONTRIBUTING.md

 # Contributing to Roo Code

-Roo Code is a community-driven project, and we deeply value every contribution.
-To streamline collaboration, we operate on an [Issue-First](#issue-first-approach) basis, meaning all [Pull Requests (PRs)](#submitting-a-pull-request) must first be linked to a GitHub Issue.
+This is a fork project, and we welcome all contributions.
+You can contribute through direct commits or Pull Requests.
 Please review this guide carefully.

 ## Table of Contents